engeir/hack-md-notes/volcano-papers.md

 ### 2016 — Lovejoy and Varotsos: Scaling regimes and linear/nonlinear responses of last millennium climate to volcanic and solar forcings

+- One study suggested that volcanic forcing never equilibrates (too little time in between eruptions, eruptions occur over all observed timescales)
+- Volcanic forcings was seen to be strong at annual scales but decreasing ($H<0$) while the solar forcing was small at annual scales and increasing ($H>0$)

 ### 2016 — Rypdal and Rypdal: Late Quaternary temperature variability described as abrupt transitions on a $1/f$ noise background

+- The $1/f$ noise characterization of the temporal fluctuations in global mean surface temperature is robust — accurate for the Holocene climate
+- Processes that exhibit power-law structure functions and strictly concave scaling functions can be characterized as multifractal intermittent
+- For a monofractal (monoscaling) process, the scaling function is linear in
+- The analysis give no evidence of multifractal intermittency in the temperature records
+- Multifractal intermittency implies that amplitudes of random fluctuations are clustered in time on all timescales (e.g., intermittent turbulence).
+This is not observed here, most reasonably modelled as monofractals

 ### 2016 — Rypdal and Rypdal: Comment on “Scaling regimes and linear/nonlinear responses of last millennium climate to volcanic and solar forcings" by S. Lovejoy and C. Varotsos (2016)

+- The question is not whether non-linearities are present in the Zebiak-Cane or GCM models (it is), but whether these non-linearities are detectable in the global temperature response
+- No reason why responses should be more linear on short than on long timescales, in particular not the response to burst-like volcanic forcing

 ### 2017 — Knutti et al.: Beyond equilibrium climate sensitivity

+- “But even more pressing are the debates about fair contributions for each country in reducing emissions, helping others to do so, and adapt, and the lack of willingness to step up and lead the pack.”
+- Discrepancy and lack of progress?
+Models favour ECS in the upper part of the “likely” range.
+- Big concern that many climate models share the same limitations, same imperfect observations
+- Clouds are the largest uncertainty feedback
+- Easier to produce a model with good performance on mean climate and a climate sensitivity above the IPCC range
+- Uncertainties also in observations, making even multidecadal trends uncertain
+- _Most pressing issue:_ Growing concern that a single constant climate feedback parameter (λ) is unrealistic.
+Neglects differences in the temperature response to forcing that are not captured by a forcing efficacy.
+- Therefore, ECS also (including TCR) depend strongly on ocean heat uptake and circulation response
+- Forcings may not be additive, but depend on the type and magnitude of the forcing
+- ECS estimates assuming a constant λ are probably underestimates

 ### 2018 — Theodorsen et al.: Universality of Poisson-driven plasma fluctuations in the Alcator C-Mod scrape-off layer

 ### 2018 — Sukhodolov et al.: Stratospheric aerosol evolution after Pinatubo simulated with a coupled size-resolved aerosol-chemistry-climate model, SOCOL-AERv1.0

+- An intercomparison revealed that modelled volcanic sulphate deposition varies substantially in timing, spatial pattern, and magnitude between the models
+- Still no clear understanding of which model is closer to reality in describing the stratospheric aerosol distribution
+- Even with a fine aerosol size resolution, resulting sedimentation can be biased due to the model’s numerical scheme
+- There is rising interest among the climate community in global models with interactive aerosol microphysics, partly because of the unclear role of major and smaller volcanoes in the future climate (e.g., Bethke et al., 2017; Klobas et al., 2017)

 ### 2019 — Rugenstein et al.: LongRunMIP: Motivation and Design for a Large Collection of Millennial-Length AOGCM Simulations